-STEPS Guide: How and Where to Earn Your Fire Science Degree Online Our guide on online fire science degrees is a helpful resource for current and prospective fire science degree-seekers.
+STEPS Guide: How and Where to Earn Your Fire Science Degree Online Our guide to online fire science degrees is a helpful resource for current and prospective fire science students.
 The guide will help you find the best schools, explore what types of learning formats are available to you, and understand your career options after you graduate.

 STEPS Guide: Netiquette and Communication for the Online Classroom Proper and effective communication is an essential skill for all online learners.
-Our STEPS guide on netiquette will help you develop good habits when it comes to communicating with your professors and fellow students online.
+Our STEPS netiquette guide will help you develop good habits when it comes to communicating with your professors and fellow students online.